SICPDistilled/website/public/slides/2.2.4/slides.md

       (below top
              bottom))))
 ```
-Takes 4 operations and returns a function of a picture that draws them in a square
+Takes 4 operations and returns a function of a picture that draws the picture transformed by them, each in a quarter of the frame

 ---
 ```clojure